dickhardt/openid-key-binding/openid-key-binding-1_0.md

 > This prevents an existing deployment using DPoP for access token from having them included in ID Tokens accidently.

 The OP MUST perform all verification steps as described in [RFC9449] section 5.

+In addition, the OP MUST also confirm the `code` in the DPoP token matches the `code` in the token request.

 ## Token Response